olohmann/azure-hands-on-labs/labs/04_containers_on_azure/containers_on_azure_3_java.md

     This creates the folder for our app development and we change into it.
 Now continue with this:

     ```sh
-    docker run -it --rm -v "$(pwd)":/usr/src/myapp -w /usr/src/myapp maven:3.3-jdk-8 sh
+    docker container run -it --rm -v "$(pwd)":/usr/src/myapp -w /usr/src/myapp maven:3.3-jdk-8 sh
     ```

     Phew.
-Four new concepts introduced in one command.
+So many new concepts introduced in one command.
 Let's explore them one by one:

-    - The two flags `-it` tell docker to run the new container `i`nteractively and attach a `t`erminal to it.
+    - The two flags `-it` tell docker to run the new container `i`-nteractively and attach a `t`-erminal to it.
 This means we will be able to directly work in the container from now on.
+    - The image name `maven:3.3-jdk-8` determines what image will be pulled and run.
+The image name always needs to be positioned **after** all other flags.
+    - Everything **after** the image name is passed to the entrypoint of the container.
+For now we can think of it as the command that is being run at starttime.
+In this case we pass `sh`, which means that we will be running a simple shell.
+In case our image contains a bash shell as well, we could pass ``bash`` here as well.
     - Flag `--rm` means that the container will be removed immediately after we are done with it.
 We will only need the container for performing a few ad-hoc tasks, so it's a good idea to clean up after ourselves immediately and not leave the useless container around.
     - `-v` mounts a folder from the file system of the docker host into the container with the syntax `-v hostfolder:containerfolder`.
 In this case we want to map the current folder (returned by`$(pwd)`) to be mapped to a folder `/usr/src/myapp` in the container file system.
 If that folder does not exist in the container yet, it will be created.
     - Finally, we use `-w` to set the working folder to the `/usr/src/myapp` folder we just mapped.